keta1/keta1.github.io/_en/Xposed模块开发入门保姆级教程.md

 ---

 ## Introduction
-Since the Xposed development tutorials on the web are too broken, Fox decided to write a tutorial to help all developers who want to develop/are developing Xposed modules.
+Since the Xposed development tutorials on the web are too broken, KyuubiRan decided to write a tutorial to help all developers who want to develop/are developing Xposed modules.

 ## Before you start
 You need to be prepared to.